-In 1992, James was awarded EAA’s Freedom of Flight Award which is EAA’s highest honor.
+In 1992, Mr. Ray was awarded EAA’s Freedom of Flight Award; EAA’s highest honor.
 This award is given annually to an individual whose contributions to aviation closely mirror the integrity, entrepreneurship and innovativeness of EAA members.
-James also had a thoroughfare on the AirVenture grounds named in his honor.
-James Ray is very dedicated to to supporting the EAA and the youth.
-The most visible of his gifts is the new Air Academy Lodge.
-Since 1998, the lodge hosts hundreds of youth interested in aviation for different camps and programs to allow youth to discover more about aviation and flying.
-James is a believer in life skills, discipline, character and confidence throughout the flight training journey.
-To follow the mindset of James, the Ray foundation encourages the human potential through supporting programs that develop life skills such as self-discipline, self-confidence, and self-reliance as part of receiving the scholarship.
-The Foundation also focuses on the interest in aviation and the development of strategies and programs that lead to the involvement and education of young adults in aviation and aerospace.
+EAA also named a road on the AirVenture campus in Oshkosh, Wisconsin, in his honor.
+James Ray was very dedicated to to supporting the EAA and encouraging youth in aviation.
+The most visible of his gifts is the Air Academy Lodge on the AirVenture grounds.
+Since 1998, the lodge has hosted hundreds of young people interested in aviation for a variety of camps and programs that have allowed them to discover more about aviation and flying.
+Mr. Ray was a believer in the life skills, discipline, character and confidence that can be built throughout the flight training journey.
+The Ray foundation aims to encourage exactly those skills through this scholarship program.

 The scholarship is managed by the EAA and administered through the EAA Chapter network.
 In order for a chapter to be eligible for the scholarship, they must fill out an application which explains why the chapter should receive the scholarship and how they will support the program.
 Once the chapters are selected, it is up to each chapter to choose a recipient for the Ray Aviation Scholarship.
 After selection the Ray Aviation Scholarship awardee must meet with the EAA Chapter representatives regularly for progress checks.
 Ray Scholars are also expected to involved in Chapter activities and events.